Mister-Man7/SprotifyXMusic/config/README.md

 ## Custom Repo Vars

-- If you plan to use Winx Music Bot with your own customized or modified code.
+- If you plan to use SprotifyXMusic with your own customized or modified code.

 1. `UPSTREAM_REPO` : Your Upstream Repo URL or Forked Repo.
 2. `UPSTREAM_BRANCH` : Default Branch of your Upstream Repo URL or Forked Repo.